 2 Who is the controller of personal data?

-The Company is the controller of personal data for the processing of personal data collected from users of the Company’s website.
+The Company is the controller of personal data for the processing of personal data collected regarding the contact persons at Customers and Potential Customers.

 Set forth below is the Company’s contact information.

 Powermec ApS, DK32359221

 Should you have any questions about the Company’s processing of your personal data, please contact Powermec at firstname.lastname@example.org.

 3 Types of personal data processed

 The Company processes the following personal data about customers’ contact persons: